sara-nl/clouddocs/maintenance.markdown

 | **Planned** | **02-09-2016 / 09-09-2016** |
 {: class="table"}

+> **NOTE:**
+>
-**Note** On 02-09-2016 we will move our servers to a new datacentre for which a full week is planned, if all goes well we should be back online before 09-09-2016
+> On 02-09-2016 we will move our servers to a new datacentre for which a full week is planned, if all goes well we should be back online before 09-09-2016

 ### 2017 (tentative)